letiziaem/final-api-fsd-2023/README.md

 # movie-api
-Projeto final do módulo de back-end do curso Full Stack Development - EDIT 2023.
+Final project of the back-end module of the Full Stack Development Course - EDIT 2023.